strawberrysteve/strawberrysteve.github.io/_notes/testing.md

 ---
-title: "This is a test"
+title: "How I'm feeling now"
 layout: single
 categories: [math]
 excerpt: "How I love hot dogs, I long for one each day"
 author_profile: false
 ---

 Below is a concise set of notes on my feelings today.
-This is a test.
+I hope someone can relate

 [📄 **Download the PDF**]({{ '/files/TEST.pdf' | relative_url }})